 Cognitive and psychomotor skills are applied through guided experiences in simulated and clinical situations.
 Emphasis is on skills essential for the nursing practice.

-Prerequisite: NURS 220, NURS 222, NURS 225; concurrent enrollment in NURS 224; and prior or concurrent enrollment in BIOL 348.
+Prerequisite: NURS 220, NURS 222, NURS 225 or NURS 225W; concurrent enrollment in NURS 224; and prior or concurrent enrollment in BIOL 348.

 Offered: Fall, Spring.